[This article is authored by Aditya Sethi, Associate at Khaitan & Co.]

 (iii) Issues which the Chief Justice will have to leave for determination by the arbitral tribunal.

 The application of Section 11(6A) is premised on the larger intention of the legislature to restrict judicial intervention.
 Therefore, the enactment of Section 11(6A) limited the scope allowed by Patel Engineering and Polyfab.
-It provided that the scope of the judicial authority is limited to determine the prima facie existence of the arbitration agreement.
-The question of whetherarbitration would be the appropriate remedy in resolving disputes in a matter should be left upon the arbitral tribunal to decide.
+It provided that the scope of the judicial authority is limited to determining the prima facie existence of the arbitration agreement.
+The question of whether arbitration would be the appropriate remedy in resolving disputes in a matter should be left to the arbitral tribunal to decide.
 The same view was upheld in Jumbo Bags v.
 New India Assurance.
 The preliminary determination of the validity of the arbitration agreement has also been considered in IBI Consultancy India Private Limited v DSC Limited.

 The scheme of Section 11 (6A) was further examined in Duro Felguera SA, where the court opined that the legislative intent of minimizing judicial intervention was absolutely clear and hence, should be respected.